Takanoshō Nobuaki: Career

 Takanoshō earned his first kinboshi, or gold star, in the May 2022 tournament by defeating yokozuna Terunofuji.
 He led the field outright until losing to Wakatakakage on Day 13, and was still in contention for the championship on the final day, although he was defeated by Sadanoumi and had to settle for a share of second place, one win behind Terunofuji.
 He was awarded his first Outstanding Performance Prize.

+Takanoshō pulled out of the November 2023 tournament after appearing to suffer an injury to his right knee in his Day 10 match against Myōgiryū.
+His medical certificate submitted to the Sumo Association reported a damaged right meniscus and ACL.
+Stablemaster Tokiwayama said Takanoshō would likely not re-enter the tournament, stating that he had trouble walking and was in no condition to wrestle.

+During the March 2024 tournament, Takanoshō stood out by recording his second kinboshi on Terunofuji by beating the yokozuna on Day 6.

 Fighting style

 Takanoshō is an oshi-sumo wrestler, who prefers to push and thrust at his opponents rather than grapple with the mawashi or belt.
 His most common winning kimarite or technique is oshi-dashi, a straightforward push out.

 Personal life

 He is a fan of the band One Ok Rock and got to meet them after they performed in Fukuoka Prefecture on 27 November 2019, where Takanoshō was on a regional sumo tour.

+In July 2024 Takanoshō announced that he had married a woman three years his junior from Misawa, Aomori that he met through an acquaintance while competing in the makushita division.